Ruby Binding of Tkrzw

 end

-# Closes and the database and releases the resources.
+# Closes and the database.

 dbm.close